Simtec - CBR Testing Services

 Incremental Plate Load Testing

-The second test is the incremental plate load which is used to measure the vertical deformation and strength characteristics of the in-situ soil by assessing the force and amount of penetration and time taken for a rigid plate to penetrate Into the ground.
+The second test is the incremental plate load.
+This is used to measure the vertical deformation and strength of the in-situ soil.
+It assesses the force and amount of penetration and the time taken for a rigid plate to penetrate into the ground.

 This test method is widely used when establishing the strength of crane bases, piling pads or crane outriggers, as well as foundations for building slabs or commercial building stanchion bases, to ensure the required loading can be achieved.

 Simtec has successfully delivered services to the construction and civil engineering industry since 2007.
-We are proud of our high level of customer service and integrity and have a proven track record which has attributed to our growth within the sector.
+We are proud of our high level of customer service and integrity.
+We have a proven track record which has contributed to our growth in the sector.
 Contact us today, using the form, to find out more about our field testing services and how we can help you keep your project on track and within budget.

 Fast, accurate assurance when you need it.

-We act as the grease-in-the-wheels of the construction industry, ensuring work progresses at pace with unnecessary costs avoided.
-Since 2007 we have established ourselves as the trusted name in construction materials testing, building a professional, practical and methodical business culture from the top down.
+The grease-in-the-wheels of the construction industry, ensuring work progresses at pace with unnecessary costs avoided.
+Simtec has been a trusted name in construction materials testing since 2007.
+They have built a professional, practical, and methodical business culture from the top down.

-Our approach is simple – we believe shared knowledge is the foundation on which we all progress.
-That’s why we have documented and routinely share best practices with our partners and clients to minimise everyone’s exposure to risk.
+Simtec believes that shared knowledge is the foundation on which everyone progresses.
+Having documented and routinely shared best practices with partners and clients to minimise everyone’s exposure to risk.